-Although the amount of phosphorous deposition associated with the imported dust is relatively small, accounting for no more than 13% of the total, its contribution is comparable to the nutrient’s estimated hydrological loss.
-Because rains and floods would severely deplete the phosphorous in the soil over a time frame of decades to centuries, the team concludes that African dust plays an important role in maintaining the Amazon rain forest’s long-term health.
+Although the amount of phosphorus deposition associated with the imported dust is relatively small, accounting for no more than 13% of the total, its contribution is comparable to the nutrient’s estimated hydrological loss.
+Because rains and floods would severely deplete the phosphorus in the soil over a time frame of decades to centuries, the team concludes that African dust plays an important role in maintaining the Amazon rain forest’s long-term health.
 (Geophysical Research Letters, doi:10.1002/2015GL063040, 2015)

 —Terri Cook, Freelance Writer

 Citation: Cook, T. (2015), Amazon rain forest nourished by African dust, Eos, 96, doi:10.1029/2015EO031649.
 Published on 22 June 2015.